 The quality of life in New York City also has improved with the implementation of various public/ private ventures and government initiatives.
 For example, Business Improvement Districts ("BIDs"), which are public/private ventures that provide security, sanitation and other services within their boundaries, operate in the Grand Central Station, Penn Station and Times Square areas and in thirty-three additional areas within New York City.
 In addition, crime in New York City has declined.
-Preliminary estimates for io in non fork oity has assimour
+Preliminary estimates for no in New York ore, has accirned.